Solar Meditations for Depression: The Healing Powers of the Sun

 We depend on the Sun for our lives.
 Not one living organism could exist on the Earth without the Sun.
 The very existence of light both within our consciousness, and within our world, is represented by the presence of the Sun.
 And yet, we take this amazing phenomenon for granted.

 Cultures around the world celebrate the sun, each in their own way.
 It has been the object of worship, a cause for celebration, a symbol of strength and wisdom and truth.
 Greek and Arab scholars, and later Europeans such as Descartes and Newton all tried to understand light to gain a better understanding of God.
+Some cultures developed various solar meditations as a way to connect with the energy of the Sun.
 Much of modern science's origins came from the desire to penetrate the divine nature of light.

 Health Benefits of Sunshine